Joseph A. Dixon

 Joseph Andrew Dixon (June 3, 1879 – July 4, 1942) was a U.S. Representative from Ohio.

 Early life and career

 Born in Cincinnati, Ohio, Dixon attended St. Patrick's School, Hughes High School, and Xavier University in Cincinnati.
 He served as clerk in a mercantile store 1893-1900.
 He engaged in retail clothing business in Anderson, Indiana, Hartford City, Indiana, and Cincinnati.
-He also was manager and owner of amateur and professional baseball teams.
-Active in young men's welfare work.
+He was also a manager and owner of amateur and professional baseball teams and active in young men's welfare work.

 Congress

-Dixon was elected as a Democrat to the Seventy-fifth Congress (January 3, 1937 – January 3, 1939).
+Dixon was elected as a Democrat to the Seventy-fifth Congress.
 He was an unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress and for election in 1940 to the Seventy-seventh Congress.

 Later career and death

-He resumed his former business pursuits in Cincinnati, Ohio, until his death there on July 4, 1942.
+He resumed his former business pursuits in Cincinnati until his death there on July 4, 1942.
 He was interred in St. Joseph's Cemetery.